Including related provincial credits and benefits

 You may have difficulty reaching us during peak periods.

-Send your letter or form to the tax centre that serves your area.
+Send your completed form or letter and any documents to the tax centre that serves your area.
 Use the chart below to get the address.

 |If your tax services office is located in:||Send your correspondence to the following address:|